SSCAtlas/order66-styleguide/README.md

 ```

 ### Update styleguide.scss
-after adding the classes you want to populate in the styleguide
+after adding the components or classes you want to populate in the styleguide
 -push changes to github
 ```sh
 npm version <major, minor, patch>